spencerchubb/vim/README.md

 # vim

-This repo exists so I can quickly setup my vim configuration in a fresh OS.
-It contains my vimrc configuration and an install script.
+This repo exists so I can quickly setup my vim and/or configuration in a fresh OS.

 Tested in Ubuntu so far.

 ## Steps
 1) Clone the repo
-2) Run install.sh
+2) Run set_vim_conf.sh or set_nvim_conf.sh
-3) Now vim is configured!